 What Is Prime Day?
 A Beginner’s Guide to Amazon’s Shopping Holiday.

-How to find deals, what to avoid, and who’s competing against Amazon
+How to find deals, what to avoid, and when is it actually happening

-It’s also the biggest sale day(s) of the year for the shopping giant, with over 100 million items sold.
+Prime Day is the biggest sale day(s) of the year for the shopping giant, with over 170 million items sold.
 But disregard the “Black Friday in July” hype, as Prime Day doesn’t always offer what some would consider “good” discounts, even in its fifth year — that is, even when the site isn’t crashing.

-Still, among the 48 hours and thousands of deals, there’s bound to be something worth buying.
-And there’s a gamified element here, with the sales updated constantly, ending quickly and spread out through dozens of categories and over several mediums (Amazon’s site, the app, Alexa devices, etc.).
+So, within those 48 hours and thousands of deals, there’s bound to be something worth buying.
+And there’s a gamified element here, with sales updated constantly, ending quickly and spread out through dozens of categories and over several mediums (Amazon’s site, the app, Alexa devices, etc.).

-It’s a lot of information to take in, but we’ll be there covering the worthy deals when they happen — though, to make it more complicated, some deals are already popping up early.
-And a number of competitors are starting their own variations on Prime Day, on or around the same days.
+It’s a lot of information to take in, but when Prime Day finally happens, we’ll be there covering the worthy deals — though, making things more complicated, many deals pop up early.
+And a number of competitors (Walmart, Target, etc.0 started their own variations on Prime Day, on or around the same days, although that might not hold true in 2020.

 Below, a cheat sheet to all things Prime Day.